frankhereford/airflow/README.md

   * built in, zero-config.
 You give it the secret name in 1PW, it gives you the value, right in the DAG
 * support for picking secrets based on local/production

-## intents
-* works as the production instance
-* works for local development with good DX

 ## useful commands
 ```
 # 🐚 get a root shell on the scheduler, for example